bschreder/SHProject/README.md

 # Synapse project
-See the [Synapse project](./Synapse Health Technical Assessment.doc) The original project file is in src/Original
+See the [Synapse project](./Synapse Health Technical Assessment.doc) The updated project is in src/Synapse.OrdersExample with corresponding tests in src/Synapse.OrdersExample.Tests The original project file is in src/Original

 ##  Choices made